lehrblogger/lehrblogger.com-octopress/source/_posts/2013-06-16-no-moving-parts.md

 permalink: /2013/06/16/no-moving-parts/
 categories:
   - admin
-excerpt: "A blog redesign and migration from WordPress on DreamHost to Jekyll on S3."
+blurb: "A blog redesign and migration from WordPress on DreamHost to Jekyll on S3."
-show_excerpt: true
+show_blurb: true
 ---
 It's difficult to describe the serenity of having a website that consists only of static files.